 Community Health Programs, as a Federally Qualified Health Center, has a network of pharmacy partners, including a home delivery pharmacy.
 Patients have options for pharmacy and prescription refills and some pharmacies MAY offer you better pricing on your medications.

-Berkshire County pharmacies, with which CHP has a relationship:
+Pharmacies, with which CHP has a relationship:

 21 Columbia Street, Adams

 76 Main Street, Canaan CT